FudgeMsg/fudgemsg.github.io/README.md

 Website of Fudge Messaging Project
 ----------------------------------

-This repositorty contains the website http://fudgemsg.github.io
+This GitHub repo is the website for Fudge, accessed through http://fudgemsg.github.io